Have you ever been baffled by your overreaction to something trivial?

 Triggers to the emotions of women

-When you think about a firearm, the trigger is what sets off the release of ammunition.
+Picture this.
+A firearm has a trigger that sets off the release of ammunition.
 Likewise, environmental or internal triggers set off feelings, thoughts, and physical responses.

 Common emotional triggers (1)